n9Mtq4/NOAA-GOES-Image-Scraper/README.md

 ## About
 This is a tiny program that scrapes and downloads images from NOAA's GOES east satellite.
+As of December 18, 2017, GOES-13 has been retired from the GOES east position and been replaced with GOES-16.
+This program is an updated version of [GOES-13](https://github.com/n9Mtq4/NOAA-Goes-13-image-scraper) that works with GOES-16.
-As of December 18, 2017 GOES east The point of this project is to be able to keep a locally stored database of these images, so you can look back further than the ~44 image limit of the online directory list.
+The point of this project is to be able to keep a locally stored database of these images, so you can look back further than the ~44 image limit of the online directory list.